Akuukis/beancount_allocate/README.md

   Equity:Earnings:Current   -15.00 EUR
 ```

-Allocate expense to many budgeting categores of the ledger
+Use case: Allocate expense to many budgeting categores of the ledger
 ===============================================================================

 > TL;DR: use `#allocate-Food #allocate-Entertainment` tags.